conor-timmis/Michelangelo/README.md

 - **Navbar**

-    - The Navbar houses all the direction within the website, between the homepage, menu, login, register pages and even opted to make a button to make a button to catch the eye.
+    - The Navbar houses all the direction within the website, between the homepage, menu, login, register pages and even opted to make a button to catch the eye.

 ![screenshot](documentation/features/navbar.png)